On the Invariance of G\"odel's Second Theorem with regard to Numberings: Introduction

 \section{Introduction}

 According to the prevalent philosophical interpretation of Gödel’s Second Theorem, a sufficiently adequate and consistent theory $T$ does not prove its consistency.
-Detlefsen’s Stability Problem \citep{Detlefsen1986} challenges the justification of this interpretation by requiring that \textit{every} $\mathcal{L}$-formula expressing $T$-consistency has to be shown to be unprovable in $T$.\footnote{Throughout this paper we consider consistent and recursively enumerable theories formulated in the arithmetical language $\mathcal{L} = \{ \mlq \mathsf{0} \mrq, \mlq \mathsf{S} \mrq, \mlq + \mrq, \mlq \cdot \mrq \}$.} \cite{Detlefsen1986} states: \begin{quote} [one] must locate a set $\mathcal{C}$ of conditions on formul{\ae} of $T$ ($T$ now being treated also as the system in which the syntax of $T$ is to be represented) such that (1) every formula of $T$ that can reasonably be said to express the consistency of $T$ satisfies the conditions in $\mathcal{C}$, and (2) no formula of $T$ that satisfies $\mathcal{C}$ can be proven in $T$ provided that $T$ is consistent. (p.
-93) \end{quote}

-The classical approach to meeting Detlefsen's challenge proceeds in three steps.
-Firstly, a set $\mathcal{P}_T$ of conditions is isolated such that every $\mathcal{L}$-formula that can reasonably be said to express $T$-provability satisfies $\mathcal{P}_T$.
-Secondly, \enquote{construction-principles} $\mathcal{C}$ are given, turning $\mathcal{L}$-formul{\ae} into $\mathcal{L}$-sentences, such that every $\mathcal{L}$-sentence that can reasonably be said to express the consistency of $T$ is constructed by a principle of $\mathcal{C}$ from a formula satisfying the conditions in $\mathcal{P}_T$ (in short: satisfies $\mathcal{C}[\mathcal{P}_T]$).
-Finally, a generalised version of Gödel's Second Theorem is proven, showing that no $\mathcal{L}$-formula satisfying $\mathcal{C}[\mathcal{P}_T]$ is $T$-provable, provided that $T$ is consistent.

-In what follows, this classical approach is re-examined.
-Since the principles usually employed for $\mathcal{P}_T$ and $\mathcal{C}$ are dependent on specific arbitrarily chosen Gödel numberings, they are, as we will argue, not sufficient to satisfy clause (1) of the Stability Problem.
-In section~\ref{section:criteriaofexpress} we propose alternative formulations of both $\mathcal{P}_T$ and $\mathcal{C}$ and observe that the classical version of Gödel's Second Theorem does not suffice to establish clause (2) of the Stability Problem.
-A more general \enquote{numbering sensitive} version of Gödel's Second Theorem is thus called for, establishing its invariance with regard to acceptable numberings.
-We discuss the notion of a numbering's acceptability in section~\ref{section:acceptabilityofnumberings}, where we argue that computability is a necessary condition for the acceptability of a numbering.
-We then introduce a precise notion of computability, allowing the informal invariance claim to be restated as a (meta-)mathematical theorem, which is proved in section~\ref{section:proofofinvariance}.
-Section~\ref{section:conclusion} concludes with some final remarks.

-The present work may be viewed as in line with other attempts to eliminate arbitrary choices in the process of arithmetisation. \cite{Visser2011} locates three sources of indeterminacy in the formalisation of a consistency statement for a theory~$T$: \begin{enumerate}[label=(\Roman*)] \item the choice of a proof system; \item the choice of a Gödel numbering; \item the choice of a specific formula representing the axiom set of $T$. \end{enumerate}
+Upon further examination however, it is not entirely clear how to justify this informal reading, as the formulation of the underlying mathematical theorem depends on several arbitrary implementation choices. \cite{Visser2011} for instance locates three sources of indeterminacy in the formalisation of the consistency statement for a theory~$T$: \begin{enumerate}[noitemsep,label=\Roman*.] \item the choice of a proof system; \item the choice of a Gödel numbering; \item the choice of a specific formula representing the axiom set of $T$. \end{enumerate}

+By affirming the theorem's prevalent interpretation we (implicitly) rely on its \textit{invariance} regarding these formalisation choices.
+That is, we believe that any admissible choice yields a formal consistency sentence which is unprovable in $T$.